mindsdb/mindsdb-docs-old/mindsdb-docs/docs/scout/Connection.md

 # Connection

-In the connection section, you can connect the MindsDB Scout to MindsDB Server.
+In the connection dashboard, you can connect the MindsDB Scout to MindsDB Server.
 There are 3 `Where to Run` available options to choose from.

 ## Locally